darraghenright/message-consumer/README.md

 }
 ```

+Additionally, the JSON structure provided is considered invalid if:

+* *expected* fields are missing
+* *unexpected* fields are present

-A JSON payload that does not strictly comply to this structure will return a HTTP Status Code of `422 Unprocessable Entity`.
-The JSON structure provided is considered invalid if:
+A JSON payload that does not strictly comply to the structure defined returns a HTTP Status Code of `422 Unprocessable Entity`.

-* any *expected* fields are missing
-* any *unexpected* fields are present

 ### Data Validation